allentown521/saladict-desktop-docs/vitepress/en/docs/config/service.md

 # Service Settings

-Service settings are the core settings of 沙拉翻译 software, where all interface settings are configured.
+Service settings are the core settings of Saladict software, where all interface settings are configured.

 ## Built-in Services